 - Power Explains the Whole World to Stephen Colbert

 - Samantha Power on Russia Threat: Farewell Address at the U.N.
 (2017)

 - The Global Refugee Crisis: Overcoming Fears and Spurring Action (2016)

-- National Security: Yemen and Iraq, Russian in Crimea, and the threat of ISIL
+- National Security: Yemen and Iraq, Russia in Crimea, Threat of ISIL

 - TED: A complicated hero in the war on dictatorship (2008)